 relatively small number of countries were concerned(2);

 (ii) least-developed countries originally had until 1 January 2006 to meet their TRIPS obligations.
-Pursuant to the instruction in the Doha Declaration on the TRIPS Agreement and Public Health, the Council for TRIPS has extended this deadline until 1 January 2016 (Decision of 27 June 2002.
+The TRIPS Council has extended this deadline three times, most recently until 1 July 2034 (Decision of 29 June 2021).

 In both cases, the rules of the TRIPS Agreement apply or will apply not only to new patent applications but also to patents still under protection at the end of the respective transition periods.

 In the event that a pharmaceutical product that was the subject of a “mailbox” application obtained marketing approval prior to the decision on the grant of a patent, an exclusive marketing right of up to five years had to be granted provided that certain conditions were met.
-The General Council has waived this obligation for least developed country Members until 1 January 2016 (Decision of 8 July 2002).
+The General Council has also waived this obligation for least developed country members until 1 January 2033 (Decision of 30 November 2015).

 back to top